ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 I've had this question in the back of my mind for a while - **is there an environmental opportunity cost to making money from battery storage?**

-In this post we will show how to use linear programming to estimate the size of this space in terms of a carbon price - how expensive it would be to correct the misalignment between price and carbon signals.
+In this post I'll show how we can to use linear programming to estimate this in terms of a carbon price - how expensive it would be to correct the misalignment between price and carbon signals.

 ## Importance of battery storage